 To select suitable foamers and stabilizers for cement, one should consider the following criteria:

 - effect on the cement strength and permeability

-The chemicals used to generate and stabilize the foamed cement must be effective at elevated temperatures and pressures and in the highly alkaline, calcium-containing aqueous phase of a cement slurry.
+The chemicals used to generate and stabilize the foamed cement must be effective at elevated temperatures and pressures and in a cement slurry’s highly alkaline, calcium-containing aqueous phase.
 Common foaming agents include ethoxylated alcohols and quaternary ammonium salts of fatty acids.
 Common stabilizers include polyglycol ethers and sulfate salts that impart some thixotropy to the base slurry.

 The duration of foam stability must be longer than the setting time of the base slurry.
-In addition to the base slurry, foaming agent, stabilizers, and additives, one must use a gas that is inert with respect to the cement properties (e.g., nitrogen) and a foam generator with sufficient energy and mixing action.
+In addition to the base slurry, foaming agent, stabilizers, and additives, one must use an inert gas with respect to the cement properties (e.g., nitrogen) and a foam generator with sufficient energy and mixing action.

 Foamed Cement Properties & Testing